enterstudio/3d-spinning-tops/parametric-spinning-top/README.md

 </tr>
 </table>

-A parametric spinning top, with adjustable angle and height parameters and a common screw handle.
+A parametric spinning top, with adjustable angle, adjustable height, and a common screw handle.

+This design exposes two parameters, `SPINNING_TOP_ANGLE` and `SPINNING_TOP_HEIGHT`, which specify the angle and height of the spinning top body, respectively.
+The tip of the spinning top body is a fixed 1.5mm tall rounded tip.
+The spinning top body has a M6 thread that accepts the screw handle.

 **Design**: [Spinning Top v8.f3d](Spinning%20Top%20v8.f3d) [Spinning Top Set v16.f3d](Spinning%20Top%20Set%20v16.f3d) (Fusion 360 Archive)